uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

   Don't display package versions that are part of a retracted patch.

 - New tab *System detail -> Software -> Packages -> Retracted*:
-  This screen should allow user to install packages contained in retracted patches and should contain huge warning about possible consequences.
+  This screen should allow user to install or upgrade packages contained in retracted patches and should contain huge warning about possible consequences.
+The table should contain packages for both installation and upgrade in the following manner:

-  - Q: this wasn't clarified on the mtg: should this allow installation or upgrade of packages contained in a retracted patch?
-Maybe both, but the UI would get messy.
+  - Installation: display the newest version of the "retracted" package, if it's the newest version in the channel (i.e. there is no non-retracted package that superseedes this one) and the package is not installed on the system.

+  - Upgrade: for each package installed on the system, display its retracted upgrade, if there is no superseeding non-retracted upgrade in the channel.

+  - We should distinguish the install/upgrade rows graphically

 - *System detail -> Software -> Patches*:
   Don't display retracted patches.